Sirenkonett/Python-Stealth-Obfuscator/README.md

 ## 📋 Overview

-This system provides military-grade code obfuscation by hiding malicious Python code inside seemingly innocent fairy tale stories.
-The code is encoded in invisible whitespace characters (spaces and tabs) at the end of each line, making it completely undetectable by static analysis tools.
+This system provides military-grade code obfuscation by hiding Python code inside seemingly innocent fairy tale stories.
+The code is encoded in invisible whitespace characters (spaces and tabs) at the end of each.

 ## 🎯 Features